Purpose and Goals

 Click here for a current list of Mountain Scribes members.

-- The Mountain Scribes will meet every other Tuesday (with adjustments for holidays) as announced through the Facebook group’s events feature.
+- The Mountain Scribes meet every 2nd and 4th Mondays (with adjustments for holidays) as announced through the private Facebook group’s events feature.
 All changes and updates regarding the event will be announced through the Facebook event page.

-- Meetings will alternate between various writing tools to help inspire and encourage group members.
+- Meetings will alternate between various writing topics to help inspire and encourage group members.
 These include, but are not limited to: writing prompts, work-in-progress submissions, themed discussions, etc.

 - Meetings may be canceled in the event of inclement weather (or closing of Jefferson County Public Schools for inclement weather).

-- Visitors, both potential new members and guest speakers, are welcome to attend.
+- Visitors, both as potential new members and as guest speakers, are welcome to attend.
 Potential new members will benefit from a Facebook account to receive official notices of upcoming meetings, etc.

 A typical meeting will loosely follow this sample agenda: